This post contains affiliate links.

 Begin whipping the egg whites on high speed.
 They will foam initially…

-Then thicken slightly…
+Then they will thicken slightly

-With the mixer on high speed, add the sliced butter, piece by piece, to the meringue.
+Add the sliced butter, piece by piece, to the meringue.
 Be sure to add the butter SLOWLY and make sure that each pat is completely incorporated before adding the next (counting to 15 usually works for me).
 Don’t panic when the meringue deflates.
 That’s supposed to happen, and it’s totally fine!

 I like to use jams to flavor buttercream, but be sure that they are quite thick as too much liquid will cause the buttercream to break (meaning the fats and liquids to separate).
 I don’t know of any way to fix it when this happens, so be careful when adding jams and drop in about a tablespoon at a time.